 Activities at the Coxing Trailhead: Hiking, Climbing and Wading

 Address: 800 Clove Road, Gardiner, NY

-PLEASE NOTE: BEGINNING OCTOBER 18, A PORTION OF CLOVE ROAD WILL BE CLOSED DUE TO BRIDGE CONSTRUCTION THROUGH THE END OF 2021.
+PLEASE NOTE: THE COXING TRAILHEAD IS CLOSED FOR THE WINTER SEASON.
+A PORTION OF CLOVE ROAD NEAR THE TRAILHEAD IS ALSO CLOSED DUE TO BRIDGE CONSTRUCTION THROUGH JANUARY 2022.
 Alternate Route: To reach the Coxing Trailhead, take the New Paltz exit 18 off the NY Thruway.
 Go 3.8 miles west (through New Paltz) on Route 299, passing the Preserve’s Testimonial Gateway Trailhead at 3 miles.
 At the intersection with Albany Post Road and Butterville Road, turn right onto Butterville Road.
 Continue 1.5 miles to the intersection with Mountain Rest Road (County Route 6).
-Turn right on Mountain Rest Road and continue 4.1 miles, passing the entrance to Mohonk Mountain House and the sign for Mohonk Preserve’s Spring Farm Trailhead.
+Turn left on Mountain Rest Road and continue 4.1 miles, passing the entrance to Mohonk Mountain House and the sign for Mohonk Preserve’s Spring Farm Trailhead.
 Turn left towards Alligerville to continue on Country Route 6.
 In 1 mile, cautiously turn left onto Clove Valley Road.
 Continue on Clove Valley Road for 4 miles to the Coxing Trailhead on the right.

 You may also hike into the Coxing Trailhead area from the West Trapps Trailhead.

 Clothing is required.
 In accordance with New York State Law, public nudity is prohibited at Mohonk Preserve.